rocwg/note-kotlin/docs/tool-kotlin/03-Defining-and-calling-functions.md

 char c = StringUtilKt.lastChar("Java");
 ```

 This extension function is declared as a top-level function, so it’s compiled to a static method.
-You can import the lastChar method statically from Java, simplifying the use to just lastChar("Java").
+You can import the `lastChar` method statically from Java, simplifying the use to just `lastChar("Java")`.
 This code is somewhat less readable than the Kotlin version, but it’s idiomatic from the Java point of view.

 ### 3.3.3 Utility functions as extensions

-Now you can write the final version of the joinToString function.
+Now you can write the final version of the `joinToString` function.
 This is almost exactly what you’ll find in the Kotlin standard library.

-Listing 3.5.
-Declaring joinToString() as an extension
+::: info Listing 3.5.
+Declaring `joinToString()` as an extension

 ```kotlin
 fun <T> Collection<T>.joinToString(